Mohammad Ali Arafat: Criminal allegations

 After the 2024 non-cooperation movement and the fall of the Sheikh Hasina led Awami League government, the 12th Jatiya Sangsad was dissolved on 6 August 2024; Mohammad lost both his membership in the Jatiya Sangsad and his ministerial position.
 On 12 August, the Bangladesh Financial Intelligence Unit ordered all banks to freeze the accounts of Arafat and his wife, Sharmin Mustary.

+The Anti-Corruption Commission found evidence of the former minister to have had a foreign citizenship during his time in office which is illegal for Member of Parliaments according to Article 66 of the Bangladesh Constitution.

 He has been sued in a case concerning the death of Jagannath University student Ikramul Haque Sajid, who was shot during a protest in Dhaka's Mirpur-10 area.
 On 20 August 2024, a case was filed against Arafat in connection with the death of a vegetable seller during the protests, and the Bangladesh Financial Intelligence Unit subsequently requested banks to freeze Arafat's accounts amid ongoing investigations into his activities.
 Despite media reports of his arrest on August 27, 2024, the Dhaka Metropolitan Police later clarified that they had no information confirming his apprehension.
 The Dhaka Metropolitan Police couldn't find him after a raid in his Gulshan residence.
 54 criminal cases have been lodged against him.
-Lawyer and human rights activist Sara Hossain expressed concern about the broader wave of lawsuits filed against former ministers and lawmakers following the Awami League's departure.The Anti-Corruption Commission found evidence of the former minister to have had a foreign citizenship during his time in office which is illegal for Member of Parliaments according to Article 66 of the Bangladesh Constitution.
+Lawyer and human rights activist Sara Hossain expressed concern about the broader wave of lawsuits filed against former ministers and lawmakers following the Awami League's departure.
+Arafat also criticised the large-scale lawsuit filed against him, stating that “it is convenient to label the opposition as ‘fascist’ to justify suppressing them.”

 Arafat has been named in a petition which seeks an investigation into genocide and crimes against humanity in the Bangladeshi International Crime Tribunal.
 The International Crimes Tribunal has issued an arrest warrant for him.
 On April 10, 2025, the Chief Prosecutor of the International Crimes Tribunal requested Interpol red notices for several accused, including Arafat, to assist with their arrest and possible extradition.
+In response to The Gurdian, he described the tribunal as a “political show trial,” adding that the Awami League “categorically rejects the politically motivated charges” against its leadership and urging the international community to view the tribunal as a tool to criminalise political opposition.